 Schools are required to support PA/PTA meetings in a number of ways.
 According to CR A-660, PTAs are entitled to free use of school buildings, including school safety or security coverage, for 110 hours per year outside of school hours.
 (These hours must be used within a single year and are not transferable.)
-PA/PTAs are also entitled to post meeting notices in the school — in a place designated by the principal — as well as on the school website.
-In addition, PA/PTA executive boards may seek assistance from the school’s parent coordinator and the appropriate Presidents’ Council to improve meeting attendance.
+The principal or parent coordinator is required to distribute meeting notices with enough time to for the executive board to comply with notice deadlines.
+Also, the PA/PTA executive boards may seek assistance from the school’s parent coordinator and the appropriate Presidents’ Council to improve meeting attendance.
 Under no circumstances, though, may the principal or parent coordinator chair a PA/PTA meeting.

 General Membership Meetings

 General membership meetings have two main purposes: to inform membership and encourage involvement.
 PA/PTAs must hold at least 9 monthly general membership meetings per school year.
 These meetings, which are open to all PA/PTA members, are where plans for PA/PTA activities are discussed and approved, elections are held, budgets are voted on, and issues of concern to parents can be raised.

 General membership and executive board meetings must be held in a manner that will maximize attendance and promote participation of its members.
 Meetings may be held in-person, virtually, or in a hybrid format, meaning they can be held in-person with a virtual component.
 Hybrid meetings must be physically convened in the school building (find resource link below for guidance on conducting hybrid meetings).
 If an appropriate location that is accessible to people with disabilities exists within the school, in-person and hybrid meetings must be held in that location.

 Election meetings, however, must be either in-person or virtual; hybrid meetings are not permitted for elections.

 How many members must be present at these meetings?